kartoza/IGRAC-ZimAndMozDigitizing/docs/src/digitising-process.md

 be done by simply taking the corner graticules from the geotiff and projecting them into the custom CRS.

-#### Georefencing Parameters
+#### Georefencing Parameters for Southern sheet
 Georeferencing is an iterative process, and we needed to try different parameters to establish the most suitable ones to use.

 The methods below describe the different parameters that were tested with the raster images.

-#### Test Parameters
+##### Test Parameters
-This describes the parameters that were tested and we found to be not adequate to use for georeferencing.
+This describes the parameters that were tested, and we found to be not adequate to use for georeferencing.

 1. The first iteration of georeferencing the Southern Region of Mozambique was done using a linear transformation.
    The resulting image ended up being too different to the reference dataset spatially and so was immediately discarded.